Benny-Lewis/super-roo/.roo/rules/superroo-workspace.md

 ---

-**When you start a session, default to superroo-architect for planning or superroo-code for implementation.**
+**When you start a session, select the appropriate SuperRoo mode:**
+- superroo-architect for planning and design
+- superroo-code for implementation
+- superroo-debug for investigating bugs
+- superroo-review for code review only